 Section 6.
 Summary

 In this tutorial, we discussed how to install and configure SSL certificates on Ubuntu 22.04 with Nginx.
 We covered the different types of SSL certificates, the steps for obtaining and installing an SSL certificate, and how to configure Nginx to use the SSL certificate.
 We also discussed how to create virtual hosts for both SSL and non-SSL sites and how to troubleshoot SSL issues.
+It’s important to emphasize the importance of SSL for website security and user trust.
+SSL encryption helps protect sensitive information, such as passwords and credit card numbers, from being intercepted by attackers.
+Additionally, having a valid SSL certificate gives users confidence that they are interacting with a legitimate website and not an imposter.

 To follow best practices for SSL configuration, it’s recommended to keep SSL certificates up to date, configure Nginx for HTTPS-only access, and use secure ciphers and protocols.
 By following these best practices, website owners can help ensure the security and trustworthiness of their website.